Luchador/GUD/tools/geditor/docs/OBJECT_PROPERTIES.md

 Select a setup object and open the existing **Properties** tab.
-The shared inspector displays its readable type, an editable **Model** dropdown, an editable **Health** field, and read-only object/model IDs, placement reference and extra scale.
+The shared inspector displays its readable type, an editable **Model** dropdown, an editable **Health** field, and read-only object index, placement reference and extra scale.
 Transforms stay in the transform panel; object flags stay in **Flags**.

 - Model choices use the prop model catalog and the models available in the